keqiongpan/rhodecode-enterprise-ce/docs/api/methods/pull-request-methods.rst

        Accepts username strings or objects of the format:

            [{'username': 'nick', 'reasons': ['original author'], 'mandatory': <bool>}]
+   :param observers: Update pull request observers list with new value.
+   :type observers: Optional(list)
+       Accepts username strings or objects of the format:

+           [{'username': 'nick', 'reasons': ['should be aware about this PR']}]
    :param update_commits: Trigger update of commits for this pull request
    :type: update_commits: Optional(bool)